vmware/vic/tests/test-cases/Group1-Docker-Commands/1-6-Docker-Run.md

 docker: Error parsing reference: "fakeImage" is not a valid repository/tag.
 ```
 * Step 10 should result in success and the output should indicate that the ping succeeded across containers just using the linked name
-* Step 11 should result in success with exit code 0
+* Step 11 should result in success with exit code 0 and show the output of the df command

 #Possible Problems:
 None